cleveranjos/n8n-nodes-qlik-cloud/README.md

 - **Published Items** - List published copies of an item
 - **Settings** - Get or update items service settings

+### Analytics Tasks
+- **Get All Tasks** - List analytics tasks with paging, sorting, and resource filtering
+- **Create / Update / Delete** - Manage task definitions, including migration via `migrateFrom`
+- **Start Task** - Trigger execution of a task with an optional source label
+- **Task Runs** - List runs for a task or for a resource, and fetch the latest run
+- **Run Logs** - Retrieve logs for a specific task run in JSON or plain text

 ## Authentication

 This node supports **Bearer Token Authentication**: